SuperOfficeDocs/superoffice-docs/user-guide/en/win-client/managing-external-users.md

 ## Remove login for an external user

 Select the contact you want to remove the login for and click **Remove login**.
-The person will then remain as an external user, but the login will be disabled and he/she will not be able to log in to the system.
+The person will then remain as an external user, but the login will be disabled and they cannot log in to the system.

 ## Filter the list